Cinnamon Star Cookie Recipe – German Zimtsterne Recipe

 • Preheat oven to 325 degrees Fahrenheit.

-• In a Mixer... whip up those egg whites... add powdered sugar ...slowly (or you'll get it up your nose).
+• In a Mixer on high whip up those egg whites.
+Add powdered sugar, slowly.
 It'll be thickish, and a little goopy looking.

 • Take out 8 Tablespoons of the egg white/sugar mix, and put it in a plastic baggie or piping bag.
 Set aside.